National Party leader Chris Luxon gives Simon Bridges finance, number 3 ranking - NZ Herald

 Parliament is in recess this week, but will return next Tuesday when Luxon will go head to head against Prime Minister Jacinda Ardern for the first time.

-Since he took over as leader, Luxon has said there would be jobs for all three former leaders in his caucus - Collins, Bridges and Todd Muller - saying "we'll set the baggage aside".

-It remains unknown whether Muller now wants to reverse his decision to retire next year - a decision forced on him by Collins after she found out he had anonymously badmouthed fellow MP Harete Hipango to media.

-Luxon was elected leader after a dramatic four days in which Collins was removed in a vote of no confidence by caucus last Thursday.
+Luxon was elected leader after Collins was removed in a vote of no confidence by caucus last Thursday.

 That was prompted by her attempt to demote Bridges over comments he had made to MP Jacqui Dean at a caucus function in 2016, which Dean had mentioned to Collins in recent weeks.